-- Many firms have open interest in RGGI CO2 allowance futures and options, although a small number of firms account for large shares of the net long and short positions in 2014 vintage contracts. - ✓ The "Top Four" Firms accounted for an average of 43 percent of the total long positions for the weeks shown during the quarter, while 52 percent of the total long positions were held by eight firms. - ✓ The "Top Four" Firms accounted for an average of 43 percent of the total short positions for the weeks shown during the quarter, while 52 percent of the total short positions were held by eight firms. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
-Combined with firm-specific information about CO2 allowance holdings from COATS, the information on open interest that is published by the CFTC is useful for evaluating the potential for a firm to hoard RGGI CO_2 allowances, which is discussed further in Section E.
+- Many firms have open interest in RGGI CO2 allowance futures and options, although a small number of firms account for large shares of the net long and short positions in 2014 vintage contracts. - ✓ The "Top Four" Firms accounted for an average of 43 percent of the total long positions for the weeks shown during the quarter, while 56 percent of the total long positions were held by eight firms. - ✓ The "Top Four" Firms accounted for an average of 55 percent of the total short positions for the weeks shown during the quarter, while 64 percent of the total short positions were held by eight firms.

-10 Source: The CFTC's Commitment of Traders reports which are available at "www.cftc.gov/MarketReports/CommitmentsofTraders/HistoricalCompressed/index.htm".
+12 Source: The CFTC's Commitment of Traders reports which are available at "www.cftc.gov/MarketReports/CommitmentsofTraders/HistoricalCompressed/index.htm".